maxboeck/mxb/src/posts/making-a-gigposter/2020-02-20-making-a-gigposter.md

 I started with a flat color and then progressively layered other stuff on top to give it more detail.
 The base here was a bright red.

-I then used a [watercolor texture](https://lostandtaken.com/downloads/category/paint/watercolor-texture/), a bit of speckle/noise and a grunge brush to make it look a bit eroded.
+I then used a [watercolor texture](https://lostandtaken.com/downloads/category/paint/watercolor-texture/), a bit of speckle/noise and a grunge brush to make it look more eroded.
 I was going for a screenprint-like style, where the color often doesn't distribute evenly across the paper and has these interesting imperfections.
 The nice thing about blending these layers together in Photoshop is that you can still easily tweak the base color afterwards and try out different color schemes.

 Another trick I like is to give the artwork a "frame", again to make it look a bit more handmade: